GSA/asis/README.md

 The server code that runs the image search component of [Search.gov](https://search.gov/) is here on Github.
 [Fork this repo](https://github.com/GSA/oasis/fork) to add features like additional datasets, or to fix bugs.

-## Deprecation Warning: Instagram
-The Instagram features have been deprecated.
-Documentation and examples remain for clarity pending code and spec cleanup.

 ## Dependencies

 ### Ruby